rintendou/Komi-Bot/README.md

 # Komi-Bot

-## A Twitter bot, Komi, created using Tweepy.
+## Komi is a Twitter bot primarily created using Tweepy.
 Komi is able to interact with the Twitter community using custom built functions.

 *NOTE: If you would like to use this repository as a template for your own Twitter bot, you will have to rename "setup_public.py" to "setup.py" and fill in the information accordingly.*